tifrel/stock-tracker/README.md

     load-heavy for the allocated time period.
   - One problem with the Actor-based system is the increased complexity for measuring the fetch time of a single batch, but might be handled in a specific binary compiled for that purpose.
+(Done in `src/bin/bench.rs`)